 Photos taken July 15 2016, Cafe De Coral Restaurant, Hong Kong

 I have a Philippine scholarship publication site to help the Filipino students earn their college degree without paying their tuition fees.
 Isn’t that wonderful?

 Become more connected with yourself and the world outside you.
 Immerse yourself in another environment and expand your palette.
 Learning through adventure starts anytime.

 Save for the plane fare, hotel and some targeted recreational fun tours.
 Me?
 I just target a thousand dollars for the pocket money, which includes food and bus fares already.

 You do not need to be rich to travel abroad.
 You just need some guts and planning to make it happen!
 Find affordable travel destinations outside the Philippines and travel without a visa in Asia.
-I am sure you already scoured the list of countries you can travel to with no visa from Philippines.
+I am sure you already scoured the list of visa free countries you can travel from Philippines.